Skip to content

 Create the desired folder either using the Windows Explorer, or using the following Powershell command:

-mkdir "C:\apps\Kapowarr\db"
+mkdir "C:\path\to\directory"

-Creating root folder
+Create a root folder

-Creating download folder
+Create a download folder

 Launch container